Setting up a VM as your remote workstation

-VSCode installed on your computer and a UW NetID you can use to log in to Azure.
-If you don’t have VSCode yet, go ahead and install it now.
+This Lab assumes that you have VSCode installed on your computer and a UW NetID you can use to log in to Azure.

 There are a few different ways to manage your cloud VMs (and other cloud resources).
 Today we’ll be using the web portal, which lets you do things like create, start and stop machines through an app in your web browser.
 Later, we’ll learn how to do similar things using a CLI, which works by typing commands out in a terminal.